Sereg20/Task_Center/BTP_config/1 Entitlements Config/README.md

 1. Access your SAP BTP Global account
 2. Go to Entity Assignments tab
-3. Assign (if not assigned) required Entitlements
+3. Assign (if not assigned only) required Entitlements

 - Choose your Subaccount from Select Entities value help
 - Click **Configure Entitlements** button